sacmwg/draft-ietf-sacm-coswid/draft-ietf-sacm-coswid.md

 how this identifier is structured, but examples include a 16 byte GUID (e.g. class 4 UUID) {{RFC4122}}, or a text string appended to a DNS domain name to ensure uniqueness across organizations.

-- tag-version (index 12): An integer value that indicates if a specific release of a software component has more than one tag that can represent that specific release.
+- tag-version (index 12): An integer value that indicate the specific release revision of the tag.
 Typically, the initial value of this field is set to 0, and the value is monotonically increased for subsequent tags produced for the same software component release.
-This value is changed when a
-CoSWID tag producer creates and releases an incorrect tag that they subsequently want to fix, but no underlying changes have been made to the product the CoSWID tag represents.
-This could happen if, for example, a patch is distributed that has a link reference that does not cover all the various software releases it can patch.
-A newer CoSWID tag for that patch can be generated and the tag-version value incremented to indicate that the data has been updated.
+This value allows a CoSWID tag producer to correct an incorrect tag previously released, without indicating a change to the underlying software component the tag represents.
+For example, the tag version would be changed to add new metadata, to correct a broken link, to add a missing payload entry, etc. When producing a revised tag, the new tag-version value MUST be greater than the old tag-version value.

 - corpus (index 8): A boolean value that indicates if the tag identifies and describes an installable software component in its pre-installation state.
 Installable software includes a installation package or installer for a software component, a software update, or a patch.
 If the CoSWID tag represents installable software, the corpus item MUST be set to "true".
 If not provided the default value MUST be considered "false".